-Topic CARES Act (Section 18008) CRRSA Act (Division M, Section 317) & ARP Act (Section 2004(a)) ARP Act: A State that receives ARP ESSER funds must meet this MOE requirement in each of FYs 2022 and 2023.
+Торіс CARES Act (Section 18008) CRRSA Act (Division M, Section 317 ) & ARP Act ( Section 2004(a) ) ARP Act: A State that receives ARP ESSER funds must meet this MOE requirement in each of FYs 2022 and 2023.
 MOE Baseline Level The CARES Act has two MOE baselines: Elementary and secondary education baseline, which averages the dollar amount of State support for elementary and secondary education over the three baseline years.
 Higher education baseline, which averages the dollar amount of State support for higher education over the three baseline years.
-The CRRSA Act and ARP Act have the same two MOE baselines: Elementary and secondary education baseline, which averages the percentages of total State spending that are used to support elementary and secondary education over the three baseline years.
-Higher education baseline, which averages the percentages of total State spending that are used to support higher education over the three baseline years.
+2023.
+The CRRSA Act and ARP Act have the same two MOE baselines: 1.
+Elementary and secondary education baseline, which averages the percentages of total State spending that are used to support elementary and secondary education over the three baseline years.
+2. Higher education baseline, which averages the percentages of total State spending that are used to support higher education over the three baseline years.
 Baseline years FYs 2017, 2018, and 2019.
 FYs 2017, 2018, and 2019.
 MOE years FY 2020 and FY 2021.
 CRRSA Act : FY 2022.
 ARP Act : FY 2022 and FY 2023.
 How to Demonstrate MOE Compare the dollar amount of State support for elementary and secondary education for FY 2020 and separately for FY 2021 to the baseline level on either an aggregate or per student basis; and Compare the dollar amount of State support for higher education for FY 2020 and separately for FY 2021 to the baseline level on either an aggregate or full-time-equivalent (FTE) basis.
-CRRSA Act: Compare the percentage of total State spending used to support elementary and secondary education in FY 2022 to the baseline percentage; and Compare the percentage of total State spending used to support higher education in FY 2022 to the baseline percentage.
-State Sources of MOE data State support data: A State may use either actual State expenditure data or data representing final appropriated or allocated State support data: A State may use either actual State expenditure data or data representing final appropriated or allocated
+CRRSA Act: 1.
+Compare the percentage of total State spending used to support elementary and secondary education in FY 2022 to the baseline percentage; and 2.
+Compare the percentage of total State spending used to support higher education in FY 2022 to the baseline percentage.
+ARP Act: Make these comparisons for both FY 2022 and FY 2023 relative to the baseline percentages.
+State Sources of MOE data State support data : A State may use either actual State expenditure data or data representing final appropriated or allocated State support data : A State may use either actual State expenditure data or data representing final appropriated or allocated